gmc-code/PC-Python/docs/python/data_types.rst

 See: https://www.w3schools.com/python/python_casting.asp

 | Data types can't be mixed.
-| They need to be converted so that they can be used together.
+| They need to be converted to the same type so that they can be used together.
 | The conversion of one type to another is called type casting.

 | An integer can be converted to a string using the str() function.